Boskovii/boskovii.github.io/_projects/1_project.md

 One of my first major responsibilities in the EPIC Lab was to redesign the exoskeleton's thigh interface.
 Instead of directly iterating on the existing hardware, I began by interviewing former users to understand the root cause of the recurring discomfort and skin irritation they experienced at the rigid thigh strut.
 These conversations made it clear that the primary issue was misalignment between the biological hip joint and the exoskeleton’s actuator axis, which caused repeated separation, rubbing, and skin irritation during use.

-A review of prior work showed that soft, compliant interfaces can mitigate misalignment but cannot transmit the high torques required for post-stroke hip assistance.
+A review of prior work showed that soft, compliant interfaces can mitigate misalignment but cannot transmit the high torques required for post-stroke hip joint assistance.
 To bridge this gap, I explored a hybrid approach and developed a **passive 3-degree-of-freedom planar mobility mechanism** that allows controlled motion within the thigh plane while maintaining rigid torque transmission.
 The design permits rotation and translation during gait, with elastic elements providing restoring forces that return the thigh strut to a neutral position after each cycle.

 <div class="row">
     <div class="col-sm-8 mt-3 mt-md-0" style="max-width: 600px; margin: 0 auto;">